it-is-wednesday/pitzulit/README.md

 ## Building
 ```
-opam install containers lwt yojson re dune tls cohttp-lwt-unix
-dune build src/main.exe
+opam switch create pitzulit 4.08.1
+opam pin . --switch pitzulit
+make
 ```
+An executable named `pitzulit` will be created under the current directory

 ## Usage
 ```
-_build/default/src/main.exe URL
+./pitzulit URL
 ```
-Running this command will create a new directory titled after the album's name that contains audio files, each file being a track from the album.
+Running this command will create a new directory titled after the album's name.
+It will contains audio files, each file being a track from the album.

 ## Cool things to wish for
 - [X] MP3 Tags